d3/d3-selection/README.md

 anchor.style("color", "red");
 ```

 To learn selections experientially, try selecting elements by writing code into your browser’s developer console!
-(In Chrome, open the console with ⌘⌥J.) Inspect the returned selection to see which elements are selected and how they are grouped.
+(In Chrome, open the console with ⌥⌘J.) Inspect the returned selection to see which elements are selected and how they are grouped.
 Apply operators to the selection and see how the page content changes.

 <a name="selection_attr" href="#selection_attr">#</a> <i>selection</i>.<b>attr</b>(<i>name</i>[, <i>value</i>])

-If *value* is specified, sets the attribute with the specified name to the specified value on the selected elements.
-If *value* is a constant, then all elements are given the same attribute value; otherwise, if *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum `d` and the current index `i`, with the `this` context as the current DOM element.
+If a *value* is specified, sets the attribute with the specified *name* to the specified *value* on the selected elements.
+If the *value* is a constant, then all elements are given the same *value*; otherwise, if the *value* is a function, the function is evaluated for each selected element (in order), being passed the current datum *d* and the current index *i*, with the `this` context as the current DOM element.
 The function’s return value is then used to set each element’s attribute.
 A null value will remove the specified attribute.

-If *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
+If a *value* is not specified, returns the value of the specified attribute for the first non-null element in the selection.
 This is generally useful only if you know that the selection contains exactly one element.

 The specified *name* may have a namespace prefix, such as `xlink:href`, to specify an `href` attribute in the XLink namespace.
 See [namespaces](#namespaces) for the map of supported namespaces; additional namespaces can be registered by adding to the map.